Skip to the content.

 If an algorithm doesn’t calculate probabilities and just outputs an interval, it’s still possible to convert that interval into a probability under certain assumptions.
 It’s better than nothing, since it allows us to perform at least some sort of comparison.
 That’s what we did for SM-2, the only algorithm in the entire benchmark that wasn’t originally designed to predict probabilities.
 We decided not to include Memrise because we are unsure if the assumptions required to convert its intervals to probabilities hold.
 Well, it wouldn’t perform great anyway, it’s about as inflexible as possible.

 Loosely speaking, if an algorithm predicts an X% chance of something happening, it should happen X% of the time.
 For example, if a weatherman says, “There is a 90% chance of rain today,” it should rain on 90% of days when he says that.
 That’s good calibration.
 If it rained only on 40% of those days, it means that the weatherman (or, well, his forecasting system) is poorly calibrated - his probabilities don’t match observed frequencies.
-RMSE measures how well-calibrated an algorithm is.
+RMSE (bins) measures how well-calibrated an algorithm is.

-The calculation of RMSE has been reworked in the past to prevent cheating, aka algorithms achieving good numbers on paper without getting better at predicting R in reality.
+The calculation of RMSE (bins) has been reworked in the past to reduce cheating, aka algorithms achieving good numbers on paper without getting better at predicting R in reality.
 If you want to know the nitty-gritty mathematical details, you can read this article by Jarrett and me.
 The new method is our own invention, and you won’t find it in any academic paper.
 Anki >=24.04 uses the new method when “Evaluate” is used.

-1. RMSE measures how close the predicted R is to reality.
+1. RMSE (bins) measures how close the predicted R is to reality.
 It puts reviews into bins and measures the difference between average actual retention and average predicted R within each bin.

-2. RMSE ranges from 0 to 1, lower is better.
+2. RMSE (bins) ranges from 0 to 1, lower is better.

 3. We calculate it by binning reviews in a way that is specific to spaced repetition, you won’t find this in the literature.
 This isn’t very nice for making the benchmark results accepted by other researchers, but we have other metrics for that.